Can you remember way back when Google first brought out Adwords? Early movers were generating traffic for a fraction of today’s costs.

 The best time time to find new channels is before you need them.

-You can make a start by find emerging channels.
+You can make a start by finding emerging marketing channels.
 If this is daunting, or information overload.
-You can always look at channels which have seen a resurgence like outdoor advertising.
+You can always look at channels which have seen a resurgence, the like outdoor advertising.
 You might not have used or tested it, but in an age of adblock it is driving real returns for brands.
+The future of outdoor advertising is bright!

 This article will go through practical tips on how you can get the best results when testing a new advertising channel.